andrebarkhuis/isf_canbus_gateway/code-guidelines.md

 * Do not mix styles like #include "common/logger.h" and #include "logger.h" for the same file unless necessary to resolve ambiguous references.
 * Ensure that all headers are located within clearly defined folders (e.g., common/, can/, services/) and included accordingly.
 * Ensure all include paths are consistent throughout the codebase.
 Avoid using different paths to include the same file (e.g., #include "common/logger.h" vs #include "logger.h") unless it's necessary to resolve reference or scope issues.
+* Ensure only header files ( .h ) are referenced instead of source files ( .cpp ) directly.
+If a cpp file does not have a corresponding header file, add it.

 ## Project Header Files